wolfester/LogRocket/README.md

 ##Config file format
 Config files are simple json objects.
 Config files can take any name other than "readme.txt".
+Capitalization of properties in the config files must be as shown.

-Config properties are:
+###Config properties are:

-Path (string, required):  																		The wildcard (*) capable path for logfiles you wish to forward Topic (string, required): 																		The Kafka topic that log messages will be sent to Multiline (bool, optional default false): 														Flag to indicate whether log messages are multiline FirstLineRegex (string, required when Multiline is true): 										The regex pattern that the first line of a log message will be.
+Path (string, required):  																		The wildcard (*) capable path for logfiles you wish to forward

+Topic (string, required): 																		The Kafka topic that log messages will be sent to

+Multiline (bool, optional default false): 														Flag to indicate whether log messages are multiline

+FirstLineRegex (string, required when Multiline is true): 										The regex pattern that the first line of a log message will be.
 This must meet the Go regex specification.

-ReplaceNewline (bool, optional default false): 													Flag to indicate whether newline characters should be replaced NewlineReplacement (string, required if ReplaceNewline is true): 								The string to replace newline characters with FromBeginning (bool, optional default false): 													Flag to indicate whether historic log messages should be harvested or only new ones
+ReplaceNewline (bool, optional default false): 													Flag to indicate whether newline characters should be replaced

+NewlineReplacement (string, required if ReplaceNewline is true): 								The string to replace newline characters with

+FromBeginning (bool, optional default false): 													Flag to indicate whether historic log messages should be harvested or only new ones

 PrependHostname (bool, optional default false): 												Flag to indicate whether log messages should have the current machines hostname prepended to it

 HostnameOverride (string, optional default null, only applicable if PrependHostname is true): 	String to override the hostname of the current machine

-Capitalization of properties in the config files must be as shown.

 ## License